Find Affordable College Courses

 Full Natural Resources Conservation at College of Saint Benedict Report

 Metropolitan State University came in at #9 in this year’s edition of the Most Popular Natural Resources Conservation Bachelor’s Degree Schools in Minnesota ranking.
-Metro State is a moderately-sized public school located in the city of Saint Paul.
+Metro State is a moderately-sized public school located in the large city of Saint Paul.

 About 47% of the students majoring in conservation at the school are women while 53% are male.